billsun9305/free-splitwise/README.md

 # Free version of spiltwise

-2023/12/31 POC complete with mongoDB, Java Bootstrap, React and WindTail.
+2023/12/31 POC complete with mongoDB, Java Bootstrap, React and Tailwind CSS.

 # Getting Started with Create React App